What Is Reality?

 Thus, from the perspective of the scriptures, the world is a poor substitute for Reality, which is to be found in heaven, where God lives.
 Life’s purpose is to return to this heaven.
 The difficult journey is made lighter by access to the temple, which mirrors Reality.
 Access to the temple is gained by rites of passage and by observing the laws of God, which themselves were revealed in the temple and are sanctified by it.
 The ultimate initiation, death, will, following the resurrection and judgment, bring the worthy into the presence of God, on an earth made heavenly by being turned into one vast temple.
 The symbol and its referent will merge into one.
 Reality will reign supreme.

-2. John M. Lundquist, “The Common Temple Ideology of the Ancient Near East,” in Truman G. Madsen, ed., The Temple in Antiquity (Provo: Religious Studies Center, 1983), 53-76.
+2. See John M. Lundquist, “The Common Temple Ideology of the Ancient Near East,” in Truman G. Madsen, ed., The Temple in Antiquity (Provo: BYU Religious Studies Center, 1984), 53–76.

-9. For a good example of this latter point, see R. C. Zaehner, “Standing on the Peak,” in Studies in Mysticism and Religion Presented to Gershom G. Scholem (Jerusalem: Magnes Press, 1967), 381-85.
+9. For a good example of this latter point, see R. C. Zaehner, “Standing on the Peak,” in Studies in Mysticism and Religion Presented to Gershom G. Scholem (Jerusalem: Magnes, 1967), 381–85.

-10. John M. Lundquist, “Temple, Covenant, and Law in the Ancient Near East and in the Hebrew Bible,” in Avraham Gileadi, ed., Israel’s Apostasy and Restoration in Prophetic Thought: Essays in Honor of R. K. Harrison (Grand Rapids, MI: Baker Book, 1988), 293-305.
+10. See John M. Lundquist, “Temple, Covenant, and Law in the Ancient Near East and in the Old Testament,” included in this volume, 272–94.

-14. John M. Lundquist, “C. G. Jung and the Temple: Symbols of Wholeness,” in Karin Barnaby and Pellegrino D’Acierno, eds., C. G. Jung and the Humanities: Toward a Hermeneutic of Culture (Princeton: Princeton University Press, 1989), 113-23.
+14. See John M. Lundquist, “C. G. Jung and the Temple: Symbols of Wholeness,” in C. G. Jung and the Humanities: Toward a Hermeneutics of Culture, ed.
+Karin Barnaby and Pellegrino D’Acierno (Princeton: Princeton University Press, 1990), 113–23.

 15. Mircea Eliade, “The Prestige of the Cosmogonic Myth,” Diogenes 23 (1958): 12.